SimplicityApks/ReminderDatePicker/README.md

 ReminderDatePicker
 =================

 A Google Keep like Date and Time Picker for reminders.
+Note that this code is highly untested so only use with caution!

 Instructions and description will be added as soon as the library reaches a more stable state.